María López de Rivas Martínez: Life

 She was also a close friend to Teresa of Avila and the two confided in each other.

 Her health continued to decline and she died on 13 September 1640 at 10:00am.
-She died after she received the Eucharist.

 Beatification

 The beatification process commenced in Toledo on 10 December 1926 and it conferred the title of Servant of God upon her.
 She was declared to be Venerable on 22 June 1972 after Pope Paul VI recognized her life of heroic virtue.

 Two miracles were required for her beatification.
 The process for the first opened in Cartagena and spanned from 1928 to 1929.
 The second was held at exactly the same time in Toledo.
 Both processes were ratified in 1974.
 Paul VI approved both in mid 1976 and beatified her on 14 November 1976.

 The third miracle attributed to her intercession needed for her canonization was investigated and the process was ratified on 13 October 1995.
 The medical board that advises the Congregation for the Causes of Saints in Rome approved the miracle in mid 1998.